andriilitvynchuk/Spark/README.md

-# Machine learning and data preparating using Spark
+# Machine learning and data preparation using Spark

 Discovering beatiful framework by solving different tasks.